All Episodes

 It might, no question about it.

-Even President Obama slipped up.
+But the whole thing about outsourcing, even President Obama slipped up.

 And I love this because a teleprompter, that teleprompter sometimes sneaks things in there that are not in Obama's best interest to say, but the teleprompter nevertheless makes him say them.

-He said, Look, those jobs aren't coming back.
+He said, look, those jobs aren't coming back.

 There's a reason they aren't coming back.